Hajibabaei-Lab/HajibabaeiEtAl2019b_benthos_vs_water/README.md

 1. Raw reads are available from the NCBI SRA # XXX and were processed using the SCVUC v2.3 pipeline available from https://github.com/Hajibabaei-Lab/SCVUC_COI_metabarcode_pipeline .

-2. Datasets: A FASTA file for the denoised ESVs are in cat_denoised.tar.gz .
+2. Datasets:
+  * ESVS.denoised is a FASTA file of denoised ESVs.
+  * matrix.csv contains the taxonomic assignments for the denoised ESVs, as well ad read numbers per sample.

 3. Figures were pepared in R as follows:
   * Fig 1 was generated with Fig1_Richness.R from matrix.csv .